 Given GIK Acoustics’ entry into the world of two-dimensional diffusion with the Gotham N23 5″ Quadratic Skyline Diffusor and the 2D Alpha Panels, it’s no wonder people have been asking about the differences between one-dimensional (1D) and two-dimensional (2D) diffusion.
-This article will build on the previous articles, Decoding Diffusion and A Well-Balanced Audio Room, to provide the Diffusion Dimension Download.
+This article will build on the previous articles, How Diffusion Works, Decoding Diffusion, and A Well-Balanced Audio Room, to provide the Diffusion Dimension Download.

 There are a lot of misconceptions about 1D and 2D diffusors – mostly people want to know “which is better?”
 Of course there is no clear-cut answer; if there were, people would only build one type of diffusor and not the other.
 The truth is, the differences between 1D and 2D diffusors are more subtle than one might think.
 While one may be more suitable for one application, there is quite a bit of overlap between the two, much of which comes down to a matter of taste.
 1D and 2D diffusors sound different, subtly in many cases, and different listeners may have different preferences.

 The simplest explanation is that 1D or 2D tells us the number of planes in which the diffusor is scattering sound.
 1D diffusors like the GIK Q7D, the Gridfusor, the Evolution Polyfusor, or the 1D Alpha Panels diffuse on just one plane — either Left/Right if it is mounted vertically, or Up/Down if it is mounted horizontally.
 If you were to look at a graph of this diffusor’s performance, it would be hemicylindrical, meaning it shaped like a half-cylinder.
 To visualize this shape, picture the Evolution Polyfusor: